 - Daily family prayer and faith sharing

-May God bless each and every one of you this year during your journey in faith and may the Holy Spirit shine upon you as you as you grow spiritually stronger day by day.
+May God bless each and every one of you this year during your journey in faith and may the Holy Spirit shine upon you as you grow spiritually stronger day by day.

 The Mission of Religious Education